 Dr Anastasiya Kichigina is a Senior Lecturer in Public Policy and Health.
-She joined the University after working at the London School of Hygiene and Tropical Medicine (LSHTM), University of London where she worked as a Research Programme Manager for multimillion research programmes related to the International Cardiovascular Disease and Childhood Stunting.
-She also taught Project Management at the University College London and LSHTM.
+She joined the University after working at the London School of Hygiene and Tropical Medicine (LSHTM), University of London.
+There she worked as a Research Programme Manager for multimillion research programmes related to the International Cardiovascular Disease and Childhood Stunting.
+She also taught Project Management at the University College London (UCL) and LSHTM.

-Anastasiya obtained her Master's in Public Administration and PhD in Public Administration and Governance from London Metropolitan University where she specialised in project management and implementation of performance management to the public sector.
+Anastasiya obtained her Master's in Public Administration and PhD in Public Administration and Governance from London Metropolitan University.
+She specialised in project management and implementation of performance management to the public sector.
 She was awarded a schoolarship by Ford Foundation Programme for her Master's degree and a Vice-Chancellor’s fee waiver scholarship for her PhD study at London Met.

 Anastasiya has been actively involved in managing international public sector projects and research programmes in Russia, Norway, United Kingdom, India, Indonesia, Senegal, Egypt and Morocco.
 She has a background in public management, public policy and health.

 Dr Kichigina's teaching interests include:

 - strategic management in the context of the public sector and non-profit organisations

 - public finance management

 - contemporary issues and debates in public administration and governance